A federal judge dismissed most of the lawsuit claims, but it can be refiled

 U.S. District Judge Philip Gutierrez dismissed four of the five grounds for the lawsuit, finding that the complaint did not include enough specifics.
 Rodas can revive the arguments by amending her lawsuit, Gutierrez said in an order filed in federal court Monday.

 “He only granted a partial dismissal with leave to amend, which we will,” Rodas lawyer Mark Geragos told CNN Tuesday.

-Kristine Rodas filed the suit this week against Porsche Cars North America, citing negligence as the cause of death of her husband and the 40-year-old "Fast and the Furious" star on November 30 in Santa Clarita, California.
-Backed by celebrity attorney Mark Geragos, she is also suing for product liability and wrongful death.
+Kristine Rodas filed the suit against Porsche Cars North America in May, citing negligence as the cause of death of her husband and the 40-year-old “Fast and the Furious” star on November 30 in Santa Clarita, California.
+She also alleged product liability and wrongful death.

 Roger Rodas, 38 at the time of his death, spent his competitive racing career driving Porsche cars.
 According to the court documents, he and Walker first met on the race track when Rodas was driving a Porsche owned by the actor.
 A few years later the two men formed the racing team Always Evolving Racing, where they were both drivers.

 “Although Mr. Rodas had a passion for cars, Mr. Rodas was first and foremost dedicated to his family, his wife, Kristine, and their two young children,” the complaint states.